Breaking News | Alleged Coup Plot: Catholic Bishops Urge FG To Shun Propaganda, Blackmail Against Religious Leaders

-…Say Nigeria’ll become ungovernable, if… By Luminous Jannamike, Abuja The Catholic Bishops Conference of Nigeria, CBCN, on Friday, urged the Federal Government to shun all forms of propaganda against religious leaders who disagree with its performance and step up actions towards addressing the pervasive insecurity in the land.
+Catholic Bishops of Nigeria …Say Nigeria’ll become ungovernable, if… By Luminous Jannamike, Abuja The Catholic Bishops Conference of Nigeria, CBCN, on Friday, urged the Federal Government to shun all forms of propaganda against religious leaders who disagree with its performance, and step up actions towards addressing the pervasive insecurity in the land.

-The Bishops, who rejected the purported plot to destabilise the country through a military takeover, however, warned that the country will collapse and become ungovernable if the government continued to ignore the constructive criticisms.
+The Bishops, who rejected purported plot to destabilise the country through a military takeover, however warned that the country will collapse and become ungovernable, if the government continued to ignore the constructive criticisms.

 The CBCN stated this in a statement signed by its President, Archbishop Augustine Akubeze, which was titled ‘Urgent Call to the Federal Government to be Open to Criticism in Addressing the Pervading Insecurity in Nigeria.’

-“While we reject any call for the destabilisation of Nigeria or military takeover, we nonetheless say to the Federal Government of Nigeria, led by President Muhammadu Buhari, there is no need to focus your energy, time and resources in any form of propaganda against religious leaders who disagree with your performance.
-There is no need to spend so much of your time trying to blackmail anyone who criticises your Government.
+READ ALSO: Pray for Church vandals, Enugu Bishop charges Diocesans “While we reject any call for the destabilisation of Nigeria or military takeover, we nonetheless say to the Federal Government of Nigeria, led by President Muhammadu Buhari, there is no need to focus your energy, time and resources in any form of propaganda against religious leaders who disagree with your performance.
+There is no need to spend so much of your time trying to blackmail anyone who criticises your government.

 “We speak out because we do not want Nigeria to collapse.
 We are not speaking out for the APC Government to fail.
 We are speaking out so that Nigeria will not fail.